glim-arc/spot_imitation_learning/README.md

 The Spot package, model and basic control inputs, is based on [SpotMicro project](https://github.com/OpenQuadruped/spot_mini_mini) and [SpotControl](https://github.com/SoftServeSAG/spot_simulation/tree/spot_control)

-All the simulation files are located under the sim directory.
+All the simulation files are located under the spot_ws directory.

 ### Installation
 This simulation uses ROS-Noetic and Gazebo.
-You will need to have a catkin_ws

-Run catkin_make and source devel/setup.bash before starting simulation
+You will need to have a catkin_ws Run catkin_make and source devel/setup.bash before starting simulation Relocate the spot_ws inside the src folder inside your catkin workspace

 ### Start world in Gazebo
 ```bash